6. Access Control¶

 If set to true and a frame with no labels is created inside a namespace with labels, then the frame inherits the CRUD labels of the namespace.
 This mechanism increases the security of the system by preventing other users that do not possess the labels of the namespace from accessing the newly created frame.

-The default for the label inheritance setting is false as it matches the semantics of UNIX directory and file access.
+The default for the label inheritance setting is true, in contrast to the semantics of UNIX directory and file access.
 In UNIX, a user can access a file using its absolute path, even if they cannot access the enclosing directory.

 The user’s identity (user ID) in the system is used to generate names for a group and a label.
 The generated label is then used for all four CRUD permissions on a private namespace named after the user’s ID.